sfnxboy/AutosRUs/README.md

 The p-value is above the assumed significance level.
 Therefore, we would state that there is not enough evidence to reject the null hypothesis, and there is no difference in the distribution of vehicle class across 1999 and 2008 from the mpg dataset.
 If you run the code you will notice RStudio returns a warning message.
 The chi-squared warning message is due to the small sample size.
 Because the p-value is so large, we are not too concerned that our interpretation may be incorrect.
 Despite having no quantitative input, the chi-squared test enables data scientists to quantify the distribution of categorical variables.
 Although this test can be applied to more groups and larger datasets, it does have a limit.
 Increasing the number of groups also increases the likelihood that insignificant changes will incorrectly be considered significant.
 Therefore, it's important to keep the number of unique values and groups relatively low.
 A good rule of thumb is to keep the number of unique values and groups lower than 20, which means the degrees of freedom (df in the output) is less than or equal to 19.

-###	Identify key characteristics of A/B and A/A testing.
+###	Identify key characteristics of A/B and A/A testing

 When performing analysis on a well-tested product, website, or softwarem a company may use a technique called **A/B Testing**.
 A/B testing is a random controlled experiemnet that uses an unchanged group and an experimental group to test potential changes using some standard of success.
 It is used to test whether or not the distribution of the success metric increases with the experimental group.
 A simple example would be advertisment in the Ecommerce industry.
 A company would test a number of creatives to see which generated the most success, and then create another number of creatives based off of that.
 Although A/B testing has been around for almost a century, giant software and tech companies such as Google and Amazon have popularized the practice by providing in-depth analytic metrics for their Google AdSense and AWS platforms.